 Cultivation and Uses

-Planting: Caper Bush grows on rocks and in very rocky soil.
-It grows better in a crevice
+Caper Bush grows on rocks and in hilly, rocky soil.
+It needs a very dry

 Space the plants 7-9' apart if used for caper production.